tritonmc/triton-website/backend/docs/markdown/get-started.md

 ---

 Welcome to Triton's documentation!
 To get started as soon as possible and avoid any errors, please read this documentation before configuring the plugin.
+Choose a topic from the navigation drawer on the left or in the links below.

 ### Useful links